outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 		- function to generate the workflow
 		- solution success/failure cause

-	- vertex variables
+	- vertex variables of solution automation workflows
 		- interface queries implementing the workflow
 			- interface queries act as a 'problem-solving function' or a 'solution finding/building/deriving function'
 			- example: many queries can implement the 'trial & error' workflow, bc some implementations will try certain combinations before other implementations, even when using the same combination-generating function in the same language there may still be variation in the implementation
 		- interface structures applied
 		- core problem-solution interaction functions (reduce, connect)
 		- general functions applied (find, apply, build, derive)
-		- problem-solving intents (filter/compare solutions, solve different problem, connect problem/solution, reduce problem/problem caus)
+		- problem-solving intent functions fulfilled in the workflow (filter/compare solutions, solve different problem, connect problem/solution, reduce problem/problem caus)
 		- useful structures
+		- problem/solution structures applied in the workflow
 		- solution/error success/failure case
 		- useful structures applied to problem/solution structures
+			- structures of certainty applied to create info
+			- structures of optimization applied to improve solutions
 			- alternate problem input/solution output routes

 	- alternate workflow versions
 		- generalization/abstraction
 		- simplification/compression

-	- problem-solving intent functions fulfilled in the workflow

-	- core interaction functions of the workflow

-	- problem/solution structures of the workflow

 ### solution automation workflows